rsdoiel/antenna/archives/2025/planet_2025.30.md

 ---

-## Ozzy Osbourne procession taking place in Birmingham
+## Ozzy Osbourne procession takes place in Birmingham

 date: 2025-07-30, from: RTÉ News

-Ozzy Osbourne fans have gathered to pay their respects to the heavy metal star at a procession in his home city of Birmingham.
+The family of the late Ozzy Osbourne have been joined by fans at a procession in his honour in his home city of Birmingham.

 <br>